Creativity is in every one of us, it needs to be nurtured and developed to their full potential so that we can become productive individuals in life.

-So how can we help to nurture creativity in child?
+So how can we help to nurture creativity in a child?

-- Valued the process more than the product.
-Encourage children to play with ideas and explore solutions rather than pressure them to do what you want.
+- Value the process more than the product.
+Encourage children to play with ideas and explore solutions rather than pressure them to do what they want.
 Value and validate your child’s ideas without trying to fit them to yours.

 - Discuss ideas with a spirit of fun and laughter to make the experience pleasant for your child.

-- Respect and listen your child’s voice.
-This helps to build your child’s confidence of taking risks and being original.
+- Respect and listen to your child’s voice.
+This helps to build your child’s confidence in taking risks and being original.

 - Always create a positive environment.
 Sometimes you may be surprised by your child’s ideas and think that it is not possible or he/she is wrong but do not put their ideas down.
-Tell them “Wow what an unique idea, I did not think of it before.
+Tell them “Wow, what a unique idea, I did not think of it before.
 Let’s try it out or let’s think if there are other ways to do it.”